Tamarillo: Fruit

 The fruits are egg-shaped and about 4-10 centimeters long.
 Their color varies from yellow and orange to red and almost purple.
 Sometimes they have dark, longitudinal stripes.
 Red fruits are more sour, yellow and orange fruits are sweeter.
 The flesh has a firm texture and contains more and larger seeds than a common tomato.
 The fruits are very high in vitamins and iron and low in calories (only about 40 calories per fruit).

 Cultivation

 Soil and climate requirements

 The tamarillo prefers a subtropical climate, with rainfall between 600 and 4000 millimeters and annual temperatures between 15 and 20 °C. It is intolerant to frost (below -2 °C) and drought stress.
 It is assumed that fruit set is affected by night temperatures.
 Areas where citrus are cultivated provide good conditions for tamarillos as well, such as in the Mediterranean climate.

 Tamarillo plants grow best in light, deep, fertile soils, although they are not very demanding.
-However, soils must be permeable since the plants are not tolerant to water-logging.
+However, soils must be permeable since the plants are not tolerant of water-logging.
 They grow naturally on soils with a pH of 5 to 8.5.